Transition to high schools

 - Transfers information electronically to secondary schools and the other boroughs by the end of May, well ahead of the CTF

-- Enables both primary and secondary schools, if they wish to, to print single sheets about individual students which can then be used as references or in primary-secondary school meetings between teachers in the summer term.
+- Enables secondary schools, if they wish to, to print single sheets about individual students which can then be used as references or in primary-secondary school meetings between teachers in the summer term.

-We are again not asking primary schools to provide early key stage two (KS2) assessments this year.
-Therefore, as last year, the first version (sent out in May) will contain contextual data and information from primary schools on other agency involvement.
-High schools will then receive a second version of the ETF (containing submitted KS2 teacher assessment data and test outcomes) in early July.”
+For high schools, as last year, the first version of the ETF (sent out in May) will contain contextual data and information from primary schools on other agency involvement.
+High schools will then receive a second version of the ETF (containing submitted KS2 teacher assessment data and test outcomes) in early to mid July.

 Please contact Kim Price, principal research and statistics officer, on 020 8825 8698 for further information.